aditya0155/DocuBot/README.md

 ## 11. Future Enhancements

-*   **Advanced OCR Integration:**
-    *   Implement OCR (e.g., Tesseract, PaddleOCR) as a fallback for PDFs where direct text extraction fails.
-    *   Improve OCR preprocessing for better accuracy on noisy images.
 *   **Support for More Document Types:** Add parsers for DOCX (e.g., using `python-docx`), HTML, etc.
 *   **Enhanced Citation Precision:**
     *   Integrate PDF parsing libraries that provide more detailed layout information (page, paragraph, bounding boxes) to enable more precise citations.